joseph-flinn/site/frontend/posts/retro-success-deployment-complexity-reduction.md

 how to lean in, get frustrated, communicate, and get to a solution we could move forward with.
 I learned a lot about human connection and how powerful it is to use differing perspectives in communication and problem solving.
-While I am tempted to wish to go back and use what I know now, I wouldn't know what I know now if I had not had to stumble though those less-than-stellar times of communication.
+While I am tempted to wish to go back and use what I know now, I wouldn't know what I know now if I had not had to stumble through those less-than-stellar times of communication.

 I am also grateful for how the team came together to solve all of the problems.
 It is amazing what